 Two of those four people, managing directory David Johnson-Davies and chief editor Chris Jordan, would become the unsung heroes of Elite.
 Both got the game immediately, grasping not just its technical wizardry but also Bell and Braben’s larger vision for the whole experience.
 They both realized that this thing had the potential to be huge, bigger by an order of magnitude than anything Acornsoft had done before.
 Of course, it also represented a risk.
 Bell and Braben looked and acted like the couple of headstrong kids they still were.
 What if they flaked out?
 Nor was Acornsoft accustomed to issuing contracts and advances on unfinished software.
 Acornsoft had been conceived as an outlet for moonlighters and hobbyists, who sold them their homegrown software only once it was finished.
 Their normal policy was to not even look at programs that weren’t done; Bell and Braben were there at all only as a favor to Bell, a fellow with whom Acornsoft had a history and whom they liked personally.
 Still, Acorn as a whole was doing well; there was enough money to try something new, and this was too big a chance to pass up.
 They offered Bell and Braben a contract and an advance.

 As Bell and Braben worked to finish their game, Acornsoft provided essential playtesting while Johnson-Davies and Jordan served as an invaluable source of guidance and a certain adult wisdom.
 Sometimes the latter was needed to keep their ambitions in check, as when Bell and Braben burst into the Acornsoft office one day having had an epiphany.
 They had realized that, if all they needed to grow a galaxy was a starting seed of six numbers, they could have an infinite number of them — well, okay, about 282 trillion of them — in the game.
 They could let the player buy a “galactic hyperdrive” to jump between them, whereupon they would just generate a new random seed and let it rip.
-Jordan now showed a sharp design instinct of his own in walking them back a bit.
+Johnson-Davis now showed a sharp design instinct of his own in walking them back a bit.
 Having more galaxies sounds like a great idea, he said, but having so many will actually spoil the illusion of a real persistent universe you’ve worked so hard to create.
 It will all just start to feel like what it really is: random.
 Nor will many of these new galaxies be pleasing places to explore, since you won’t be able to look at them and reject the ones with unreachable systems and the like.
 Bell and Braben agreed to settle for just eight galaxies, with a total of 2048 star systems to visit.
 That should be more than enough for anyone.
 Perhaps too many for Bell and Braben and Acornsoft’s testers: a planet Arse sneaked into one of these later galaxies and made it into the released version of the game.